SSO sign-in (OIDC)

 | Platform admin | the `adminClaim` value inside a `roles` or `groups` array, or a direct boolean claim named by `adminClaim` | The user signs in as a regular member. |

-Admin is **deny-by-default**: when `adminClaim` is empty, no profile is ever promoted to platform admin.
-The role is re-derived on every login, so changing a user's claim at the IdP promotes or demotes them on their next sign-in.
+Admin assignment is deny-by-default: when `adminClaim` is empty, the platform never promotes a profile to platform admin.
+The role re-derives on every login, so changing a user's claim at the IdP promotes or demotes them on their next sign-in.

 ## How sign-in flows [#how-sign-in-flows]